huohuoren4/docs/python/pytest/how_to_guides/fixture.md

     smtp_connection.close()
 ```

-The main change is the declaration of `params` with @pytest.fixture, a list of values for each of which the fixture function will execute and can access a value via `request.param`.
+The main change is the declaration of `params` with `@pytest.fixture`, a list of values for each of which the fixture function will execute and can access a value via `request.param`.
 No test function code needs to change.
 So let’s just do another run:

 ```shell
 $ pytest -q test_module.py